tbm/homepage/pages/debian/orion/qnap/ts-209/index.md

 In the following, I will describe what is needed to get Debian running on your TS-209, TS-209 II, TS-209 Pro or TS-209 Pro II.

-Please be aware that Debian 10 is the last release to support these QNAP devices.
+Please note that <a href="upgrade">Debian 10 is the last release</a> to support these devices.
+Debian 11 (bullseye) is not supported.

 <h2>Information</h2>